 Zero Results Pages

-Keywords without results can be an indicator for different scenarios.
-First of all, your visitor might have misspelt the keyword or used a synonym that your search currently does not support.
+Keywords without results can indicate different scenarios.
+First, your visitor might have misspelt the keyword or used a synonym that your search currently does not support.
 This can help you identify and include correct and incorrect (typo) queries in your site search to avoid zero-result pages.

 Another reason for a zero results page can be that you do not offer any content around that keyword.
 Your site search indicates what users are looking for, so it makes sense to either adjust your content accordingly or create a custom zero results page that can forward your client to alternate popular products or content.